open-access-policies/health-tech/_engineering_policies/ENG-POL-003.md

 **3.5.1 Secure IaC Practices**

 **IaC Security Requirements:**
 - All infrastructure code shall be stored in a version control system.
-All changes must be reviewed and formally approved via the version control system (e.g., pull request approval) before being merged.
+All changes shall be reviewed and formally approved via the version control system (e.g., pull request approval) before being merged.
 - Security scanning of infrastructure templates and configurations
 - Automated compliance checking against security policies and standards
 - Immutable infrastructure principles to prevent configuration drift